 Visa and Advance Passenger Information

 All passengers must ensure they have a valid, acceptable passport, any required visa and any other documentation for both the final destination and any stop-off points en route.
 Please make sure that Advance Passenger Information is submitted in advance to travel for all destinations.
 Failure to hold correct documentation or submitting incorrect details with Advance Passenger Information or Visa applications may result in refusal of carriage or entry into a country.
 Please check with the relevant Embassy regarding visa requirements well in advance of your travel date.
 Charges may apply for some visas.Travelling With Children or Without an Adult

 Children travelling without both parents should be aware that some countries require documentary evidence of parental responsibility before allowing lone parents to enter the country (for example, South Africa) or, in some cases, before permitting the children to leave the country.
 Please contact the relevant Embassy for the county you are travelling to for further information.

 Passengers not travelling on a British Passport are advised to contact their relevant Foreign & Commonwealth office for individual Visa requirements.

-NB: Visitors travelling to Six Senses Zighy Bay by road, from Dubai, will now require a border pass.
-By providing Six Senses Zighy Bay with your passport details (Name, Passport No, and Nationality) three days in advance of your arrival date and with the assistance of a Six Senses Public Relations Officer at the check point, we anticipate Elegant Resorts’ clients will enjoy a smooth transition from one emirate to another.
-For further information please visit www.oman.embassy-london.com
+Visas are required for entry into Oman.
+A 30-Day visa (costing approximately USD $70) can be arranged by Elegant Resorts.
+NB: Visitors travelling to Six Senses Zighy Bay by road (from Dubai) will now require a border pass.
+By providing Six Senses Zighy Bay with your passport details (Name, Passport Number and Nationality) three days in advance of your arrival date (and with the assistance of a Six Senses Public Relations Officer at the check point), we anticipate clients of Elegant Resorts will enjoy a smooth transition from one emirate to another.
+For further information, please visit the website of the Oman Embassy in London.

 For up-to-date resort information, visit www.fco.gov.uk